tendermint/tendermint/docs/architecture/adr-016-protocol-versions.md

 ```
 type Version struct {
-    CurrentVersion ProtocolVersion
-    ChainID string

-    NextVersion ProtocolVersion
+    Block int64
+    App int64
 }

-type ProtocolVersion struct {
-    BlockVersion int64
-    AppVersion int64
-}
 ```

-Note this effectively makes BlockVersion the first field in the block Header.
+Here, `Version.Block` defines the rules for the current block, while `Version.App` defines the app version that processed the last block and computed the `AppHash` in the current block.
+Together they provide a complete description of the consensus-critical protocol.

 Since we have settled on a proto3 header, the ability to read the BlockVersion out of the serialized header is unanimous.

 Using a Version struct gives us more flexibility to add fields without breaking the header.

-The ProtocolVersion struct includes both the Block and App versions - it should serve as a complete description of the consensus-critical protocol.
-Using the `NextVersion` field, proposer's can signal their readiness to upgrade to a new Block and/or App version.

 ### NodeInfo